 - New Organization SAA Entitlement Form & Instructions - Use this form to designate an SAA when your organization is new and requires access to the FINRA Entitlement Program.
 This form has specific instructions and signature requirements noted in the form which must be met for processing.

 Once FINRA processes the New Organization SAA Form and creates the SAA account, a confirmation email will be sent to the Authorized Signatory who signed the form and to the SAA.
-The new SAA will receive two emails: one with his/her user ID and one with the temporary password.
+The new SAA will receive two emails: one with his/her user ID and one with a link to activate their password.
 Both emails will have a link to the FINRA Entitlement web page.

-- Note that IA firms that have access to the FINRA Entitlement Program and need to replace their SAA but have not yet filed their initial Form ADV must use the New Organization SAA Form to replace or update their SAA.
+NOTE: IA firms that have access to the FINRA Entitlement Program and need to replace their SAA, but have not yet filed their initial Form ADV, must complete the New Organization SAA Form to replace or update their SAA.

 FINRA Login Security Feature

-The first time users log onto a FINRA Entitlement Platform, they will be required to change their temporary password, and select three security questions and provide a response to each question.
+The first time users log onto a FINRA Entitlement Platform, they will be required to set their password, and select three security questions and provide a response to each question.
 For additional information, refer to the answers to the Security FAQ.

 Help & Training

 - FINRA Entitlement Reference Guide – Contains Account Management System instructions for both Account Administrators (AAs) and Super Account Administrators (SAAs), as well as guidance for completing the annual certification.

 - Frequently Asked Questions – Review answers to frequently asked questions regarding the SAA role, selecting an SAA and the designation process, as well as guidance for completing the annual certification process.

 - Entitlement Information for FTP/IFT Users – View this information if your organization uses file transfer protocol/Internet file transfer functionality.